TIY-Houston-Front-End-Engineering/Notes-Sept-2014/day01.md

 - Read about layout with CSS (mainly about `display` and `position`): http://learnlayout.com/
 - Watch "The Long Game pt 1 and 2": http://delve.tv/essays/
 - Copy the code from today, and experiment with as many HTML tags as possible: http://www.w3schools.com/tags/
+	- When you finish, just zip your files and email them to me.
+We will be putting them on the "internets" tomorrow with Git!